Most of the following culinary herbs are available by post through our mail order.

 To give a smooth aniseed flavour add the seeds of Green Fennel (which produces the most seed) or Bronze Fennel.

-Lemon thyme’s give a wonderful citrus flavour, try Thyme Silver Queen, Thyme Bertram Anderson or Golden Lemon Thyme.
+Lemon thyme’s give a wonderful citrus flavour, try Thyme Silver Queen, or Thyme Anderson’s Gold.

 For an aniseed minty flavour use French Tarragon or Russian Tarragon.